Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 This really annoys me.
 After all the time and work we put into our blogs there come these parasites to piggyback off our efforts.
 I always report them.
 Can you do the same?

-I pin from 30 to 50 images every day.
+I pin up to 30 images every day.
 It seems that the new algorithm prefers marketers to pin more from their own blogs versus repining other people’s pins.

 I use both.